Accused test taker in college admissions scandal to plead guilty

 His attorney, Ben Stechschulte, said his client "expressly and unequivocally admits that he committed the crimes" and plans to plead guilty "at the earliest predictable date."

+All 12, who included former university coaches or athletic department staff, pleaded not guilty and are set to appear back in court on June 3.

+Among them was Gordon Ernst, a former tennis coach who worked at the University of Rhode Island and Georgetown University, and three former University of Southern California employees - Donna Heinel, Ali Khosroshahin and Laura Janke.

-Two of the most high-profile names ensnared in the scandal are actresses Lori Loughlin and Felicity Huffman.
+Two of the most high-profile names ensnared in the scandal, actresses Lori Loughlin and Felicity Huffman, are scheduled to appear in court in Boston next month.

 Loughlin, best known for her role on "Full House," and her fashion designer husband, Mossimo Giannulli, allegedly agreed to pay bribes totaling $500,000 to bolster the chances for their two daughters, Olivia Jade and Isabella Giannulli, to get admitted to the University of Southern California.
 Both girls are still enrolled at the school, according to a USC spokesperson.